haralampos/datasciencecoursera/test2.md

-I hope to see this change in github
+I hope to see this change in github.

+É hope to see and this change...